Tetsuya Naito: Championship reigns and departure (2019–2025)

 For the 2024 World Tag League, Naito teamed with fellow L.I.J member Hiromu Takahashi, where they were placed in B-Block.
 The duo finished at the top of their block with 10 points and went on to defeat Bullet Club War Dogs' Gabe Kidd and Sanada in the grand finals.
 However, due to the IWGP Tag Team Championships being vacant at the time, Naito and Takahashi decided to face each other at Wrestle Kingdom 19 in a singles match instead.
 At Wrestle Kingdom 19, Naito defeated Takahashi.
 The following night at Wrestle Dynasty, Naito and Takahashi failed to win the tag titles in a three-way tag team match, which was won by The Young Bucks.
 On February 11 at The New Beginning in Osaka, Naito and Takahashi defeated The Young Bucks to win the IWGP Tag Team Championships.
 On April 4 at Sakura Genesis, they lost the titles to Callum Newman and Jeff Cobb.
 On April 16, it was announced that Naito would not be renewing his contract and would be leaving NJPW after fulfilling his dates at the Wrestling Dontaku series the next month.
 Naito's final match as an NJPW talent took place at Wrestling Dontaku: Night 2 on May 4 where he teamed with Bushi, Shingo Takagi, and Hiromu Takahashi to defeat Shota Umino, Tomohiro Ishii and Just 4 Guys' Taichi and Taka Michinoku.

+One night return (2026)

+On January 4, 2026 at Wrestle Kingdom 20, Naito made a one night return to NJPW, where he bid farewell to Tanahashi after the latter's retirement match.

+Total Nonstop Action Wrestling (2009)

+No Limit worked mainly for Total Nonstop Action Wrestling (TNA), while also making an appearance for both Team 3D's wrestling academy and Jersey All Pro Wrestling, although Naito was not able to wrestle in JAPW due to an injury and was replaced by the team's TNA ally Sheik Abdul Bashir.
+Naito and Takahashi worked for TNA approximately two months, receiving another unsuccessful shot at the IWGP Junior Heavyweight Tag Team Championship.
+No Limit's final appearance for TNA was a handicap match on the May 14, 2009 episode of Impact! against Kevin Nash, which the team lost.